Skip to main content

 We discuss costs in greater detail in our companion liquor liability article for restaurants.
 Be sure to read it for that and other essential aspects of this coverage, including a liquor bond, alcohol training, and more.

 Liquor liability insurance is an essential part of running a tavern in CNY.
-It can protect you from the financial consequences of serving alcohol to customers.
+It can help shield you from the financial consequences of serving alcohol to customers.
 But not all policies are the same.
-You need to find the one that fits your business needs and budget.
+You need to find the one that fits your business situation and budget.

-That’s why you should work with an experienced and trusted insurance agency.
-One that specializes in liquor liability insurance for bars and taverns.
+That's why you should work with a reputable insurance agency that has experience with liquor liability insurance for bars and taverns.

 Why Bars and Taverns Have Difficulty Finding Adequate Liquor Liability Insurance

-Infographic-1_Bar and Tavern Liquor Liability Insurance for CNY BusinessesIf you own or operate a bar that serves alcohol as its main service, you need liquor liability insurance.
-It will protect your business from liquor-related claims.
+Bar and Tavern Liquor Liability Insurance for CNY Businesses_InfographicIf you own or operate a bar that serves alcohol as its main service, you need liquor liability insurance.
+It will help shield your business from liquor-related claims.
 Bars face higher risks than other types of businesses that serve or sell alcohol.
 This is because bars often:

 • Have higher alcohol sales and consumption